wonc288/CWE/to_C.md

 }
 ```

-I was able to complete this basic implementation but when I ran the program it would print only random numbers, I then ran it through chatgpt to debug and got this
+I was able to complete this basic implementation but when I ran the program it would print only random numbers, I then ran it through ChatGPT to debug and got this
+I was checking for the scene based on its position instead of the value which would allow me to grab a scene if they are not in order or if a scene is missing, the same issue occured with the line.
 ```C
 #include "play.h"